Updated: September 16, 2025

 Having an office in (or close to) the central business district can be convenient for networking, connecting with clients, and attending meetings.
 It also offers a sense of prestige.

-Because of this, offices in business districts tend to be a bit more expensive because of the convenience and prestigious image.
+Because of this, offices in business districts tend to be a bit more expensive due to the convenience and prestigious image.

 At Launch Workplaces, we offer flexible workspace options in a variety of markets, from urban to suburban, throughout Maryland, Cleveland, and Washington, DC.